Think Paris, and two thoughts pop into your mind- The Eiffel Tower and the Mona Lisa.

-The mystery behind Monal Lisa’s Painting is the result of science fusing with art.
+The mystery behind Mona Lisa’s Painting is the result of science fusing with art.

 The optical illusion is a result of the structure of our eye in combination with the artistic brushstrokes.
 Our eyes are made up of two parts.
-The central area called ‘Fovea’, captures fine details, color, and fine print.
-Whereas the peripheral area fails to capture the details but sees shadows and motion.
+The central area called ‘Fovea’ and the peripheral area.
+The center is responsible for fine details and color.
+Whereas the peripheral area captures shadows and motion.

 When you look at the painting, you are most likely to gaze at the eyes first.